 What’s more, our core courses include authors and ideas well beyond the west.
-In brief, we seek to help build what may be a new - but for that an urgent - conversation between world traditions that includes the Qur’an, the Dhammapada, Upanishads and Mahabharata, Lao Tzu, Confucius, and Lady Murakami as well as the art, music and literature of all the world’s great cultures.
-As may be evident, we maintain what we might call a living canon - one which is fluid and developing in its responsiveness to our changing world at large.
+In brief, we seek to help build what may be a new - but for that an urgent - conversation between world traditions that includes the Qur’an, the Dhammapada, the Upanishads and the Mahabharata, Lao Tzu, Confucius, and Lady Murakami as well as the art, music and literature of all the world’s great cultures.
+As may be evident, we maintain a living canon - one which is fluid and developing in its responsiveness to our changing world.

-In addition to discussions of texts such as those cited above, however, you will also find yourself writing poetry, reading music, draughting perspectival illusions, composing with colors, and undertaking experiments in observational astronomy, fluid dynamics and chemistry.
+In addition to discussing texts such as those cited above, however, you will also write poetry, read music, draught perspectival illusions, compose with colors, and undertake experiments in observational astronomy, fluid dynamics and chemistry.
 All of these activities are central to understanding not only the ideas presented in our course materials but to grasping the principles through which we both observe and shape our world.
-Though you will not pursue any such activities toward mastery, you may do so through other courses in North Central’s many programs.
-At Shimer, your aim will be to investigate and understand the range of human activity and ideas.
+And while those skills you will master - especially those of serious discussion and writing on enduring ideas - are applicable to almost any field of work or study, you will also have opportunities to learn more specialized topics and practices.
+Shimer School students are free to enroll in any of North Central's many other programs, including as a double major (about which, see more below).
+As a Shimer School student, your main aim will be to investigate and understand the whole range of human activity and ideas.

 We take a comprehensive approach to assessment that provides you with precise, detailed feedback.
 Small class sizes allow faculty to offer regular, comprehensive comments on both writing and in-class participation toward strengthening all aspects of your work.
 At the end of each semester, students meet in conference with all of their faculty to discuss their work to date and plan their future progress through the program.

-In addition to their coursework, all students complete two comprehensive exams, once halfway through and once at the end of the program.
+In addition to their coursework, all students complete two comprehensive exams, one halfway through and one toward the end of the program.
 These exams test skills above knowledge, set as they are on texts not before studied in the curriculum and on which students are asked to demonstrate their analytical and interpretive abilities rather than simply repeat ideas or facts through rote learning.

-Finally, all Shimer majors complete a Senior Thesis in their final year of study based on a personal interest they develop and complete in consultation with two members of the faculty.
-By the time they have finished their thesis, Shimer students will have developed close relationships with a number of faculty and received comprehensive feedback through years of practice in formulating and communicating their analyses and interpretations of texts and ideas of transcendent complexity and importance.
+Finally, all Shimer majors complete a Senior Thesis in their final year of study based on a personal interest which they develop in consultation with two members of the faculty.
+By the time they have finished their thesis, Shimer students will have established close relationships with a number of faculty and received comprehensive feedback through years of practice in formulating and communicating their analyses and interpretations of texts and ideas of transcendent complexity and importance.

 The Shimer Great Books Major